Introduction

 A contemporary form of the traditional ETL process, Power BI data flows promote centralized, efficient data and report formation.
 Let us now understand the working of Power BI data flows:

-- At the outset, required data is extracted from various sources including databases, files and online sources.
-The extraction process is crucial in the data flow as it forms the foundation of the data set.
+First, data is extracted from various sources, including databases, files, and cloud services.
+This step is critical as it forms the foundation of the dataset.

-- Lastly, to store the data for further processing, a central cloud-based-based solution i.e. Azure Data Lake Storage enables organizations to store structured and unstructured data sets in their original format, providing higher flexibility for analysis and processing.
+- Lastly, to store the data for further processing, a central cloud-based solution such as Azure Data Lake Storage enables organizations to store structured and unstructured data in its original format, providing higher flexibility for analysis and processing.

 For instance- An e-commerce platform collates data from its users, user information legally obtained from other platforms and other portals.
 The objective of the platform is to understand consumer behavior, inclination towards specific brands and the percentage the users from a specific geographical location.
 To thoroughly analyze this isolated dataset and to make informed business decisions, they make use of Power BI data flows.
 The data flow extracts data from the related sources, filters the data and converts it as required.
 The final dataset is uploaded and integrated with Azure Data Lake for accessible storage and processing.
-This enables the platform to pre-process and filter data, and store and analyze it may be maybe required.
+This allows the platform to pre-process, store, and analyze the data as needed.

 Creating a Power BI Data Flow

-Typically, the conception of a Power BI data flow is a straightforward process:
+Typically, creating a Power BI dataflow is a straightforward process:

 - Initially, you should access the Power BI service through a browser and select the workspace option on the navigation pane on the left.
-You may select from the multiple options to create a new data flow or build on top of an existing one (basis the requirement/s).
+You may select from the multiple options to create a new data flow or build on top of an existing one based on the requirements.

-- Further, you shall be required to connect the data sources (from the available options) laying the foundation for extraction.
+- Further, you will be required to connect the data sources (from the available options) connecting the data source.

 - Then, you will required to define the logic for data conversion using the available tool such as Power Query Online which shall help the user filter, convert and collate the data.